i-on-project/teams/docs/api/resources/classrooms.md

 #### Get Classroom (Student)

 Student view of a Get Classroom request.
-This returns a single request.
+This returns a single resource.
 The user must be apart of the classroom to make such request.

 ```http
 GET /api/orgs/{orgId}/classrooms/{classroomId}